Text

 D-09D-11Teach-Back

-Charge nurse: "Can you just go over the discharge stuff with Mr. Reyes?
+Charge nurse: "Can you just go over the discharge stuff with the Reyes family?
 Google Translate on your phone should be fine — we need the bed."
-Mr. Reyes is nodding at everything.
+Her husband is nodding at everything.
 Mrs. Reyes' anticoagulation regime (apixaban for AF-related stroke prevention) is complex: dose timing, bleeding precautions, INR independence.
 Getting this wrong means a second stroke.

 S2-C-01 · Discharge Teaching · D-09 + D-11